Gluten Free | Dairy Free | Nut Free | Vegan

 Leave to cool completely to room temperature.
 Cooling the sweet tea is essential because the SCOBY will be damaged in hot water.

-Pour the cool, sweet tea into a 3 litre glass jar or a 3 litre glass drink dispenser with a plastic tap.
+Pour the cool sweet tea into a 3 litre glass jar or a 3 litre glass drink dispenser with a plastic tap.

-After a couple of days it’s time to start tasting your Kombucha.
+After a few days it’s time to start tasting your Kombucha.
 The SCOBY will eat the sugar in your brew and it will become less sweet.
 Taste daily, and when you find the perfect balance of sweet and sour, it’s time to bottle your brew ready for the second fermentation.

 Decant your fermented brew into two 1 litre flip-top, glass bottles.
 Make sure you use quality, lead-free bottles that are designed to withstand the frizzy pressure.